Working in Israel?

 The Histadrut (General Federation of Labor in Israel) had a huge influence on the nation’s economy and still plays an important role today, although it is no longer the dominant “state within the state” it used to be.

 Nowadays, working in Israel means participating in a more liberal and diversified market economy characterized by a highly developed high-tech industry and a booming export sector.
 Israel recovered from the worldwide economic crisis of 2008/2009 and the Arab Spring of 2011 fairly quickly.

 With regard to both the labor force and the gross domestic product, Israel’s primary sector has lost much of its importance.
 Israeli agriculture produces citrus fruit, vegetables, poultry, and dairy products, but it contributes a mere 2.1% to the GDP.

-Israel’s industries, by comparison, create nearly a quarter of the gross domestic product.
+Israel’s industries, by comparison, contribute over a quarter of the gross domestic product to the national economy.
 The number of laborers working in Israel’s garment industry has decreased significantly: the production of textiles and footwear is often outsourced to developing countries and emerging economies with cheaper labor costs.
-However, other manufacturing industries, such as metalworking, the chemical industry, or diamond cutting, are still going strong.
+However, other manufacturing industries, such as metalworking, the chemical industry, or diamond cutting, are still very much a part of the Israeli economy.

 The best field for working in Israel is the high-tech industry.
 The country’s research universities provide an excellent education for graduates of the natural sciences or computer science who plan to enter one of Israel’s high-tech companies or research & development facilities.
 As a country lacking in natural resources, including most fossil fuels and even water, it’s hardly surprising that scientists working in Israel have made great progress in water conservation, desalination, and alternative energies.